 - See our Booking Conditions for more details

 Upon arriving at Kochi International Airport, transfer to Fort Kochi.
-The Fort area retains an old colonial charm, possessing tree-lined streets, an expansive parade ground and beautiful heritage architecture.
-Kochi is scattered across a series of islands, and a sunset boat cruise is a wonderful way to see the city as a whole, but most of your time will be spent exploring the tranquil fort.
-Visit the Mattancherry Palace which was once occupied by the local Verma Kings and is now a museum.
+The Fort area retains an old colonial charm, possessing tree-lined streets, an expansive parade ground and some fine buildings The city of Kochi is on a series of islands, but it is Fort Kochi's cultural and architectural heritage that will most attract you.
+Visit the Mattancherry Palace, once occupied by the local Verma Kings and now a museum.
 Explore the Jewish Town with its narrow cobblestone walkways where wayside shops overflow with antiques, silk shawls and kurtas.
 The beautiful 16C synagogue with intricate chandeliers and porcelain tiled floors stands in a corner of Jewish Town.
 Several fine churches are also well worth a visit.
 At Vasco da Gama square, a narrow promenade parallels the beach where huge Chinese fishing nets are tended by fisherman.
 We can also arrange cooking demonstrations and dance displays.

-It is not far short of five hours to drive from Kochi to the tea-laden hills of Munnar, but lovers of mountain scenery will find the journey into the lush green forests of the Western Ghats thoroughly enjoyable.
-Explore the hill station of Munnar, once the summer resort of the British during the colonial period: sprawling tea plantations, mountain peaks (Anamudi, at 2,695m is the highest) and gushing waterfalls makes this an inspiring holiday destination.
+It is not far short of five hours to drive from Kochi to the tea-laden hills of Munnar, but lovers of mountain scenery will find the trip into the lush green forests of the Western Ghats thoroughly worthwhile.
+Explore the hill station of Munnar, once the summer resort of the British during the colonial period.
+Sprawling tea plantations, mountain peaks (Anamudi, at 2,695m is the highest) and gushing waterfalls makes this an inspiring holiday destination.
 The region is perfect for trekking, mountain climbing, birdwatching, boating, trout fishing, and cycling.
-Chinnar Wildlife Sanctuary and Eravikulam National Park which is home to the famous Nilgiri Tahr – a rare species of mountain goat – are also worth a visit.
-Don’t forget to pack a sweater or jacket – Munnar can be chilly, particularly in the winter months when daytime temperatures in the mountains can fall to between 10-15C and, at night, even lower.
+Chinnar Wildlife Sanctuary and Eravikulam National Park which is home to the elusive Nilgiri Tahr - a rare species of mountain goat -- is worth a visit for its mountain views.
+Don’t forget to pack a sweater or jacket – especially in Kerala's winter months when daytime temperatures in the mountains can fall to between 10-15C and, at night, even lower.
 As an option, if you find bird watching rewarding, you may consider spending an extra night at a home stay or a hotel close to the renowned Dr Salim Ali bird sanctuary (Thattekad bird sanctuary).

-Today you travel to the Cardamom Hills - the spice-growing foothills of the Western Ghats – and the picturesque Periyar National Park.
-You are likely to see elephant grazing by the lakeside, as well as bison, sambar, wild boar, barking deer and numerous birds.
-The tigers are wary and are usually heard not seen, especially during the nights as they prowl the jungle for their prey.
+Today you travel to the Cardoman Hills - the spice-growing foothills of the Western Ghats – and the picturesque Periyar National Park.
 The forest department have successfully co-opted the support of the indigenous Mannan community who now conserve the reserve in exchange for money from eco-tourism.
 This lakeside wildlife sanctuary is best explored by boat or on foot with a trekking guide.
-We can also organise a spice plantation tour, jungle nature walk, boat ride and optional full-day bamboo rafting.
+We can organise a spice plantation tour, jungle nature walk, boat ride and optional full-day bamboo rafting.

-Journey to Alappuzha (Alleppey) to board a traditional Kettuvallum houseboat (reconverted rice barge) at noon for an overnight water journey through Kuttanad country, a land of shimmering waterways, dense tropical greenery and age-old village livelihoods so vividly described in Arundhati Roy’s remarkable novel `The God of Small Things’.
+Journey to Alappuzha (Alleppey) to board a traditional Kettuvallum houseboat (reconverted rice barges) at noon for an overnight water journey through Kuttanad country, a land of shimmering waterways, dense tropical greenery and age-old village livelihoods so vividly described in Arundhati Roy’s remarkable novel `The God of Small Things’.
 Your fully-staffed houseboat will chug slowly through this network of lagoons, lakes, canals and 41 rivers.
 More than 900 kms of this massive water body can be explored by boat.
-Watch lush green paddy fields and coconut groves, tranquil waters momentarily disturbed by cormorants and brahmini kites diving down in search of their catch, fisherman tending to their Chinese nets, and villages passing by in canoes filled with coir and vegetables.
+Watch lush green paddy fields and coconut groves, tranquil waters momentarily disturbed by cormorants and brahminy kites diving down in search of their catch, fisherman tending to their Chinese nets, and villages passing by in canoes filled with coir and vegetables.
 You can also experience a Country Boat cruise and experience how the villagers travel around on the water.
-By late afternoon, your houseboat is anchored, dine under a starlit sky with the sound of crickets in the background.
+By late afternoon, your houseboat is anchored and you can dine under a starlit sky with the sound of crickets in the background.

 Spend two nights in one of the excellent resorts on the backwaters.
 This region is known as the rice bowl of Kerala and is one of the few places in the world where farming is done below sea level.
 Alappuzha, surrounded by a large network of inter-connecting canals, has a rich history, having been an important trading port for centuries and is famous for its coir industry, manufacturing of boats, and the traditional snake boat races which takes place annually in August and September.